tungle92/Changepoints-Detection/README.md

 ### Optimal Partitioning (OP) :

-Roughly speaking, it computes the cost of all subsequences of a given signal.
-The number of computed costs is of the order O(Kn2), where K is the number of change points and n the number of samples.
+This algorithm computes the cost of all subsequences of a given data.
+The number of computed costs is of the order O(n2).
 This has to be multiplied by the computational cost of computing the approximation error on one sub-sequence.
-Consequently, piecewise constant models are significantly faster than linear or autoregressive models.

 ### Pruned Exact Linear Times (PELT) :

-Because the enumeration of all possible partitions impossible, the algorithm relies on a pruning rule.
+The algorithm relies on a pruning rule.
 Many indexes are discarded, greatly reducing the computational cost while retaining the ability to find the optimal segmentation.
-In addition, under certain conditions on the change point repartition, the computational complexity is linear on average.
+In addition, under certain conditions of the changepoint repartition,  on average, the computational complexity is linear.

 ### A first simple test :

-We take x as simple vector,and the penalitie parameter equal 0.1.
+We take x as simple vector,and the penalty parameter `beta` equals 0.1.
 We've implemeted 2 algorithms :

 -   `OP`